jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 <img width="2014" height="568" alt="ElevateElectronicsLogo" src="https://github.com/user-attachments/assets/6bd1e6b1-3669-4b34-bff3-8d8e14e57aef" alt="Company Logo">
-Founded in 2018, Elevate Electronics is an e-commerce company that curates and sells selective electronic products at a competitive price and has since rapidly expanded to a global customer base from 192 countries.<br />
+Founded in 2018, Elevate Electronics is an e-commerce company that curates and sells a select range of electronic products at competitive prices, and has since rapidly expanded to a global customer base spanning 192 countries.<br />
 <br />
 This project aims to:<br />

-  * Understand Elevate Electronics' performance during the period from 2019 to 2022, around the COVID-19 pandemic, and<br />
+  * Understand Elevate Electronics' performance during the period from 2019 to 2022, around the COVID-19 pandemic, and
-  * Deliver insights on improvements across the company including product, marketing, sales, and IT teams.<br />
+  * Deliver insights on improvements across the company, including product, marketing, and sales teams.

 **< Stakeholder Questions >**<br />